apollolee3/regrid/README.md

 ### Reading

-The input is a binary unstructured-grid VTK file (binary is far faster and smaller than ASCII).
+The input is a binary unstructured-grid VTK file (binary is much faster and smaller than ASCII).
 Using `vtkUnstructuredGridReader`, the program extracts:

 - **Points**, each with coordinates and a `phi` value, stored as `(x, y, z, p)`.
 A full torus contains roughly 7.7 million points.
 - **Wedges**, the grid cells.
 Each is a 6-vertex prism with 6 associated `phi` values.